Joint SPX-VIX calibration with Gaussian polynomial volatility models: deep pricing with quantization hints: Gaussian polynomial volatility models

 We define the class of Gaussian polynomial volatility models under a risk-neutral measure as follows.
 We fix a filtered probability space $(\Omega,\mathcal F, (\mathcal F_t)_{t\geq 0}, \mathbb Q)$ satisfying the usual conditions and supporting a two-dimensional Brownian motion $(W,W^{\perp})$.
 For $\rho \in [-1,1]$, we set

 which is again a Brownian motion.

-\paragraph{The model.} The dynamics of the stock price $S$ are assumed to follow a stochastic volatility model such that the volatility process $\sigma$ is given by a polynomial {(possibly of infinite degree)} of a Gaussian Volterra process $X$ defined by the relations:
+\paragraph{The model.} The dynamics of the stock price $S$ are assumed to follow a stochastic volatility model such that the volatility process $\sigma$ is given by a polynomial {(possibly of infinite degree)} of a Gaussian Volterra process $X$